srujanjaloji/Srujanjalojiltspice/README.md

      AC Analysis

-    The AC response graph confirms that the circuit remains stable across various frequencies. the gain of -9.94 dB and the phase shift, which is nearly 180deg, align with theoretical expectaions.
-The circuit consistently performs well throughout the tested frequency range.
+     The ac response graph confirms us that the circuit will remain stable at different frequencies,the circuit mainitains its performance across the tested frequency range.

     Inference

     The experiment confirms that by selecting the appropriate MOSFET dimensions, the drain current can be effectively controlled.
-The width of the MOSFET significantly impacts the drain current, indicating that any variation in width directly affects the output current.
+    The width of the MOSFET significantly impacts the drain current,
+    indicating that any variation in width directly affects the output current.

     Increasing the width results in a higher Id, while decreasing the width reduces Id.
 The design aligns with theoretical predictions and matches the practical values observed in the experiment.

+# Design-2
+Aim: To find the DC operating point and hence find the gain using transient analysis and AC analysis

+Components: Mosfets(M1 and M2),DC power supply

+Procedure:

+Make the circuit connection